Howell accounts for four TDs as Tar Heels hold off Miami - WHIZ News

 Miami: The Hurricanes don’t seem equipped to overcome much adversity and they encountered more of it in their first true road game of the season.
 Miami lost team rushing and scoring leader Cam’Ron Harris to a lower-body injury on the first drive of the second half.

-North Carolina: Receiver Josh Downs has scored on a touchdown reception in every game this season, including the team’s first TD on a 45-yard play Saturday.
-He has an eight game TD streak dating to last season.
+North Carolina: Downs has scored on a touchdown reception in every game this season, including the team’s first TD on a 45-yard play Saturday.
+He has an eight-game TD streak dating to last season.
 He made 10 of his 11 receptions in the first half, ending up with 96 yards.

 UP NEXT